 Auto-Next Field and Secondary Barcode Scans

-To create a scan record you need to initiate the record with a ‘primary scan’ or other method to capture an ID, including:
+First, initiate the record with a ‘primary scan’ or other method to capture an ID.
+For example:

 - Scan, tap or swipe a barcode, RFID/NFC or MagStripe;